Skip to Content

 A valuation done for tax planning won't hold up under cross-examination.
 Opposing counsel and judges look closely at methodology, assumptions, and professional standards.
 We structure reports to withstand that scrutiny—and provide expert testimony if a case goes to trial.

-Why Business Valuation Matters in Divorce
+The Importance of Business Valuation in Divorce

 Not all business valuations are the same.
 Divorce cases require specific analysis based on how the business operates, who owns it, and where the value actually lives.